LBH Skincare Molecule

 LBH Skincare After- Visible improvement in tone, texture, wrinkles, and pigmentation after LBH AHA Cleanser, Exfoliating Mask, and Prickly Pear Seed Oil.

-*Disclaimer: Unedited photo.
-Percentage based on scientific measurement using a Cutometer© in a clinical setting using after eight weeks of twice-daily use of the suggested LBH regimen.
+Unretouched images.
+Percentage based on scientific measurement using a Cutometer© in a controlled clinical setting following eight weeks of twice-daily use of the suggested LBH regimen.

 5.42%